samoonpride/api-backend/README.md

 This application is containerized using Docker and orchestrated with Docker Compose.
 To run the application, follow these steps:

+1. Navigate to `src/main/resources`.
+Make a copy of `application.properties.example` and rename it to `application.properties`.
+Fill the value of each necessary configurations.
+   - For `spring.datasource.url`, it should be something similar to this pattern: `jdbc:mysql://{host}:{port}/{databaseName}`, e.g. `jdbc:mysql://localhost:3306/samoonpride`.
+   - For `jwt.key`, you have to generate any 256-bit keys and fill it in (you can generate it from any sources such as [this one](https://acte.ltd/utils/randomkeygen)).
+This is the secret key used for generating JWT tokens and validating JWT signatures.
+It should be kept as a secret.
+If one is exposed, generating a new one must be strictly done.
-1. Ensure Docker and Docker Compose are installed on your machine.
+2. Ensure Docker and Docker Compose are installed on your machine.
-2. Navigate to the project directory that contains the `docker-compose.yaml` file.
+3. Navigate to the project directory that contains the `docker-compose.yaml` file.
-3. Run the command to start the application
+4. Run the command to start the application
     ```bash
    docker-compose up -d
    ```